a-la/alamode/README.md

 [![npm version](https://badge.fury.io/js/alamode.svg)](https://npmjs.org/package/alamode)

 `alamode` is  a RegExp-based transpiler of source code in Node.js.
 It is a fast, low-weight alternative to AST-based transpilers, such as `@babel`.
+At the moment, it supports transpilation of `import` and `export` statements which also improves JSDoc support compared to _Babel_.

 ```
 yarn add -DE alamode
 ```

+The package can be used via the [CLI](#CLI) to build packages, or via the [require hook](#require-hook) to transform modules on-the-fly.

 ## Table Of Contents